madeleinemjk/snackitude-madeleine-kluth-wd-bstn-capstone/README.md

 ## User Profile

-Targeting the WfH demographic to save time, transport emissions, and wastage from impulse buying.
-Furthermore it could aid the sick, elderly or people otherwise limited in their capacity to travel, promoting community.
+Targeting the WfH demographic to save time, reduce transport emissions, and minimise wastage from impulse buying.
+Furthermore it could aid the sick, the elderly and people otherwise limited in their capacity to travel, promoting community.

 ### Tech Stack and APIs